-Parking on campus: Student parking on campus is extremely limited and priority is given to students who are commuting from outside Madison.
-A limited number of full- and half-day visitor parking permits are available for some lots on campus.
-They can be purchased at one of the university’s Transportation Services offices.
+For students who only occasionally need to drive to campus, there are a limited number of full- and half-day visitor parking permits for some lots on campus.
+They can be purchased at one of the Transportation Services offices.

 Other short-term solutions like rideshare services and taxicab companies also operate in Madison.

 UW–Madison students can rent UW cars or minivans for university travel needs.
 You have to become a university-authorized driver before you can drive a UW fleet vehicle.
 This is a cheaper option for academic travel needs than car rentals.

 Mopeds and scooters

 Mopeds and scooters are another way to get around campus and save money on gas.
 While scooters and mopeds are fun to ride and fuel-efficient, riders need to understand the Wisconsin moped rules and regulations.
 Moped drivers must register their mopeds and, if they wish to park on campus, obtain a moped parking permit.
 Ultimately, mopeds are motor vehicles and should follow the same laws as other vehicles, or else be subject to tickets.

 Also, since you will be operating a moped on city streets, it is important to drive your moped safely.
 Wear protective headgear and eyewear to avoid injury.
 Note that it is illegal to ride a moped with a passenger, which can result in a hefty fine.